 Mapping the hidden systems shaping India’s next industrial decade.

-Independent, long-form research on industrial infrastructure, semiconductors, AI infrastructure and the second-order economic effects of India’s manufacturing transition — written for people who need to understand systems, not headlines.
+Independent, long-form research on industrial infrastructure, semiconductors and AI infrastructure — plus living intelligence surfaces: national corridor maps, import-dependency atlases and a monthly strategic brief.
+Built for people who need to understand systems, not headlines.

 Our flagship long-form analysis — the systems, dependencies and beneficiaries behind a single strategic question.